Financial-Times/x-dash/docs/integration/local-development.md

 If you encounter this error, ensure that x-dash is set up correctly in the parent folder of your app, or reinstall `x-teaser` from the npm registry using `npm install --save @financial-times/x-teaser`.

-### Avoid `npm link`
+[x-teaser]: ../../components/x-teaser

+## Avoid linking

 Usually, using a locally-installed version of a package is a use case for `npm link`.
 In practice, we have found it to be brittle, causing problems with peer dependencies and nested transitive dependencies.
-Using relative `npm install` treats the installed package as any other, ensuring your `node_modules` has the expected structure.
+Using relative `npm install` treats the installed package as any other, ensuring your `node_modules` directory has the expected structure.